Skip to sign in Skip to content

 Sign up for Microsoft 365 Business Premium

 1. Go to Microsoft 365 for business.
 Select the Microsoft 365 Business Premium subscription.
-Be sure to choose the “Try free for 1 month” option if you want the trial.
+Be sure to choose the "Try free for 1 month" option if you want to try it.

 07 Try free_Is Outlook